golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 #### 3.5.3 Redeemer

-- `Update(AssetName)`

-- `Migrate`
+Anything

 #### 3.5.4 Validation

-- `Update(AssetName)`: called when user updates H.A.L.
-NFT's datum.

 - must attach `Settings` NFT in reference inputs.

+- validate that `ref_spend_governor` withdrawal validator (`ref_spend` withdrawal validator) is executed.

+### 3.6 `ref_spend` withdrawal validator

+This is withdrawal validator which governs `ref_spend_proxy` spending validator.
+This is used not to change `ref_spend_proxy` script address whenever we update `ref_spend` logic.

+#### 3.6.1 Parameter

+None

+#### 3.6.2 Datum

+None (withdrawal validator)

+#### 3.6.3 Redeemer

+Anything

+#### 3.6.4 Validation

+- must attach `Settings` NFT in reference inputs.

+- there must be only one transaction input which has only one H.A.L.
+Reference Asset.

+- there must be only one transaction output which has only one H.A.L.
+Reference Asset.

 - must be signed by `ref_spend_admin` from `Settings`.

 - spending UTxO must have only one reference asset with `asset_name` from redeemer.

 - there must be H.A.L. user asset in transaction inputs.

 - there must be only one UTxO in transaction inputs from this script.

 - first output must be reference_output.

   - must have same value as spending input. (except `lovelace` because that can change)

   - must NOT have reference_script.

-    - output address must be same as spending input or `ref_spend_script_address` from `Settings`.
+  - output address must be same as spending input or `ref_spend_proxy_script_hash` from `Settings`.

 - `Migrate`: called when user (or admin) migrates reference asset to latest `ref_spend` spending validator.